-Formerly a reclusive and indifferent otaku, Tsunenaga Tamaki becomes a tyrant who cares for absolutely nothing but himself and his games.
-Case in point: when the Great Tokyo Earthquake occurs, he leaves his mother to die so he could find a backup generator.
+Tsunenaga Tamaki, formerly a reclusive and indifferent otaku, becomes a tyrant who cares for absolutely nothing but himself and his games.
+When the Great Tokyo Earthquake occurs, he leaves his mother to die so he could find a backup generator.
 He is also responsible for designing the prison and forcing prisoners to participate in Death Games by poisoning them upon arrival and only awarding antidotes to their winners.
 As a sadist who sees defeating the Wretched Egg as a game, he also creates the Forgeries, prisoners who are turned into artificial Deadmen and brainwashed into obeying Tamaki's orders.

-Rinichiro Hagire, the prison's real director and the series' Big Bad, is a sadistic sociopath who will do just about anything for his research.
+Rinichiro Hagire, the prison's real director, is a sadistic, sociopathic Mad Scientist who will do anything for his research.
 Using Shiro as a guinea pig for research on how to improve a person's immune system, Hagire becomes obsessed over his subject's ability to regenerate.
 From crucifixion to vivisection, Hagire grows fond of conducting brutal experiments on her and becomes directly responsible for her becoming the Wretched Egg.
-He also manipulates Chan and En to use their Branch of Sin to invade and override other people's bodies and personalities when he's on the verge of death (including victims such as Toto Sakigami) and cannibalizes the remains of defeated Deadmen.
+He also manipulates Chan and En to use their Branch of Sin to invade and override other people's bodies and personalities when he's on the verge of death, and cannibalizes the remains of defeated Deadmen.

 Harsher in Hindsight: Any of the interaction between Ganta and Shiro after knowing that Shiro is also known as "The Red Man."
 The revelations regarding the real personality of Shiro in Chapter 55 only makes it worse.

 Jerkass Woobie: Minatsuki in spades, once herbackstory is revealed.
 Shiro also counts, if you consider her and her Wretched Egg personality to be one and the same.